Department of Communication

 Bachelor of Arts Degree in Communication

 The B.A. in Communication is also offered in a 100 percent online format.
-Students pursuing the 100 percent online format must fulfill all degree requirements in the same manner as residential students.
-However, only the Digital Communication concentration is offered in the 100 percent online format.
-Online students must select the online option and may also select the Digital Communication concentration.
+Students pursuing the 100 percent online format must fulfill all degree requirements in the same manner as residential students; however, only the Digital Communication concentration and Public Relations concentration are offered in the 100 percent online format, as well as the degree without any concentrations.

 All candidates seeking this degree must fulfill the Core Curriculum requirements and the degree requirements, which are listed below.